-4.2 iFLEX Assistant & interface
+iFLEX Assistant & interface 4.2

-The iFLEX Assistant is deployed on the HOAS building (work in progress for the supermarket).
+The iFLEX Assistant has been deployed on the HOAS building since phase 2 and on the supermarket in phase 3.
 It is responsible for executing local, implicit, and explicit demand response in the building to maximize the consumer benefits.
 To this end, it models the baseline and flexibility available in the buildings and provides the Enerim's Aggregation Platform with this information.
-Additionally, the iFLEX Assistant provides the Enerim's Aggregation Platform with interface for activating flexibility at specified time periods.
+Additionally, the iFLEX Assistant provides the Enerim's Aggregation Platform with an interface for activating flexibility at specified time periods.
 The interface provided by the iFLEX Assistant in the federated pilot is based on the Automated Flexibility Manager (AFM) interface.
-A logical level representation of this interface is described in Table 1 and Figure .
+A logical level representation of this interface is described in Table 1 and Figure 4-1.